 Imagine a fifth grader with severe ADHD symptoms.
 He has serious difficulty paying attention in school.
 He’s frequently out of his seat in the classroom, blurts out answers to questions, and is so distracted by even the slightest noise that he has trouble doing almost anything in class.

 For that reason, his doctor has prescribed medication for ADHD.
 The school has given him

 and works with a specialist to improve

 Now imagine an eighth grader who has difficulty staying organized and getting work done on time.
 Her symptoms of inattention are significant enough to cause difficulty at school.
 But they’re so mild that she wasn’t diagnosed with ADHD until the seventh grade.

 This child has a

 at school with accommodations.
 She also works with a private

-organization coach to build skills.
+to build skills.
 Her doctor and parents talked about medication.
 But they decided her symptoms were mild enough that behavioral strategies would be enough to help her cope.

 Recent genetic studies have looked at attention skills in the general population.
 They found that there’s a natural spectrum of functioning, with ADHD at one extreme.